juniorsundarCasual/TGT/vault/volume-4.chapter-260.md

 That was a lie.

 First off, his Master would have none of it.
 He wasn't the least bit patient or sympathetic.
 If Marie were under his Master, she would have been deleted at the first sign of opposition.
 His Master would no sooner get rid of such an "impudent" Disciple than entertain her many flights of fancy.
 Now even if his Master gained a shred of empathy and decided to indulge in such endeavours, there was still a massive piece missing.
 It was the knowledge, especially the unique way of thinking, that gave Marie the ability to snag this achievement.
 Krish could not match his Disciple because he lacked a man like Guy Larks in his youth.

+"Now that is something I can be envious about," Krish muttered with a bitter smile.
+"The people you meet can change your life.
+Some for better, some for worse.
+Marie is fortunate to have met such encouraging folk."

+"-myself included," He added with a mirthful snort.
+"Her life may have started poorly, but it will definitely end in a high note.
+I can guarantee at least that much."

+At that moment, right as Krish was about to deactivate his Heavenly Eye, he caught a sudden shift in the flow of fate.

+"What?
+I didn't do anything."
+A realisation gnawed at him, causing him to look at his Disciple with doubled worry.
+"No-"

 ____